hardyoyo/RodmanPottingerCookbook/recipes/SimpleKaleSalad.md

 with your clean fingers unil the kale softens a bit.
 Drizzle the dressing over the kale and toss well.
 Add the almonds and dried fruit.
 Toss again and serve, with a shake-jar of parmesean cheese at hand, for any non-vegans.

+If you want a slightly more substantial kale-based salad, check out Kale and Brussels Sprout Salad, on page \pageref{kale-and-brussels-sprout-salad}.

+\label{simple-kale-salad}